-Out of respect to community members with life-threatening allergies, nuts are not served at Bement.
-Our allergy list will be updated each year, and the school will communicate foods of concern to faculty and staff members.
+Out of respect to community members with life-threatening allergies, peanuts and tree nuts are not served at Bement.
+Our allergy list is updated each year, and the school communicates foods of concern to faculty and staff members.
 If your child has or develops food allergies, please inform the Health Office.